telerik/blazor-docs/components/fileselect/overview.md

 >tip The maximum file size supported by the framework up till .NET 5 was 2 GB and .NET 6 [removed this limit](https://github.com/dotnet/aspnetcore/pull/33900).
 While [Telerik UI for Blazor supports .NET version 3.1]({%slug system-requirements%}), the FileSelect component will allow maximum file size of 2 GB.

-## Drag and Drop File Support
+## Drag-and-Drop File Support

-The FileSelect provides built-in file drag and drop support.
-This allows the users to drag one or multiple files and drop them anywhere in the component.
-The [`OnSelect` event]({%slug fileselect-events%}#onselect) is raised upon file drop.
-You can handle that to perform further actions with the selected file(s).
+The FileSelect provides built-in file drag-and-drop support, which allows users to drag one or multiple files and drop them anywhere in the component.
+The [`OnSelect` event]({%slug fileselect-events%}#onselect) is raised upon dropping the file.
+You can handle this behavior to perform further actions with the selected file.

-In addition, you may define an external drop zone using the [DropZone component]({%slug dropzone-integration%}#dropzone-integration-with-fileselect).
+Additionally, you may define an external drop zone by using the [Telerik UI for Blazor DropZone component]({%slug dropzone-integration%}#dropzone-integration-with-fileselect).

 ## Validation